sagartiw/CSCI103/PA1 - Zombie Simulator/README.md

-This assignment is a Zombie Simulator, calculating the amount of infected humans based on the population, # of initial zombies, and # of nights.
+This assignment is a Zombie Simulator, calculating the # of days until complete infection based on the population, # of initial zombies, and # of simulations run.
+Output consists of an average, min, and max number of days for complete infection.
 I had my first exposure to functional programming with this assignment, and also explored topics such as the rand() function.

 Instructions: